You gave AI a simple task and it crushed it. You gave it a hard one and it fell apart. It’s not the AI. It’s the context you never gave it.

 Tools like Claude Code and Cursor closed the first gap.
 Your AI can read your files now.
 It can understand your structure.
 Run your tests.
 That part is solved.

 But seeing code is not the same as understanding your company.
 Your AI knows what the code does.
 It doesn’t know why it exists.
-It can’t see the constraint that shaped the current approach.
-Or the decision your team made last week in a meeting that never got documented.
-It reads the codebase.
-It misses everything around it.
+It doesn’t understand the constraints behind the current approach, or the decisions your team made last week.
+It reads the codebase but misses everything around it.

 The gap is context

 You ask your AI to add a payment retry mechanism.
 It gives you a solid implementation.
-Exponential backoff, configurable limits, proper error handling.
+Automatic retries, configurable limits, proper error handling.
 Textbook implementation.
 Technically correct.

-Except your company already tried exponential backoff eight months ago and it caused a cascade of duplicate charges.
-The payment provider’s webhook system doesn’t handle idempotency the way the docs suggest.
-The team switched to a dead letter queue pattern after that incident.
+Except your company already tried automatic retries eight months ago and it caused a cascade of duplicate charges.
+The payment provider’s webhook system doesn’t work the way the docs suggest.
+The team switched to a manual review queue after that incident.
 The decision is buried in a thread and a doc that never made it into the codebase.

 You shouldn’t have to explain your own company every time you open a conversation.
 That’s the AI’s job.